 Alstrom Point is one of our favorites from the American West.
 This view of Lake Powell is breathtaking!
-It is for us one of the most beautiful panoramas that can be found in the American West.
+It is for us one of the most beautiful panoramas that can be found in the American Southwest.
 But Alstrom Point is also a place that will not be easy to reach.
 Because of its difficulty of access, only the adventurers equipped with a good 4WD will be able to join it, thus preserving this panorama to a small group of explorers.

 Alstrom Point: a 5 star panorama!

 We discovered Alstrom Point a little by chance, finding an Instagram photo that immediately attracted us by its beauty.
 This panorama left us speechless, so unreal that we absolutely had to see it with our own eyes, what we did in October 2017.

 Alstrom Point is therefore the name of a viewpoint, or rather a promontory located on the vertiginous heights of Lake Powell, in the Glen Canyon National Recreation Area, on the Utah side.
 It offers an absolutely breathtaking view of Gunsight Bay and Lake Powell.

 From the promontory, we overhangs the eastern part of the great Powell Lake.
 We can see perfectly the myriads of small canyons and interstices which give the lake this so particular form.
 Straight ahead, a magnificent rocky point advances, letting imagine the splendour of the canyon of yesteryear, before it is covered by the water since the construction of the dam.
 Looking south, you can see the strange rock formations of Arizona in the distance, reminiscent of Monument Valley.